smy2748/governing-docs/constitution.md

 A candidate must satisfy all of the following requirements to be an active
 member:

-1. The candidate must be enrolled as a student at RIT or NTID.
+1. The can-didate must be en-rolled as a student at RIT or NTID.
-2. The candidate must make at least one significant contribution to the betterment or continuation of the Society.
-The details of a "significant contribution" shall be determined by the current Primary Officers' Policy.
+2. The candi-date must make at least one sig-nificant con-tribution to the bet-terment or con-tinuation of the **S**ociety.
+The de-tails of a "signifi-cant contribut-ion" shall be deter-mined by the cur-rent **P**rim-ary **O**fficers' **P**olicy (POP all rights revered, copyrighted, etc.).

 Students who are active members in the term prior to participating in co-op, study abroad, or other student learning opportunities as a degree requirement